|

 "This

-expert is ultimately brilliant.
-He helped me understand things that my
+explanation helped me understand things that my

 other instructors could not make clear. "-- All-Experts.com